markandrus/ZipfianDistribution/README.md

 ------------------

 Filtering high-rank words should move the Zipf Constant for any of the above languages closer to 1.
-We could choose our threshold by maximizing $Z$.
+We could choose our threshold by maximizing `Z`.

 In our English sample, the long tail begins to deviate from the Zipfian Distribution.
-Filtering low frequency words should bring $Z$ closer in this case.
+Filtering low frequency words should bring `Z` closer in this case.